Article written by Elisa - Travel Writer & Local in France

 This article may contain compensated links.
 Please read disclaimer for more info.

-Visit Strasbourg, in Alsace
+Visit Strasbourg, France

 If you are planning to visit Strasbourg, you have come to the right place.
 Whether you prioritize sightseeing and ticking landmarks off of your bucket list, or simply soaking in the atmosphere of a city, this 2 days in Strasbourg itinerary will help you discover this exceptional city.

-2 Days in Strasbourg, Day 1
+Two Days in Strasbourg, Day 1

 1. Cathédrale de Notre Dame de Strasbourg

 Many architects succeeded in the construction of the cathedral.
-The name to remember, however, is Erwin of Steinbach who had the idea of moving the sculptures, arches, colonnades, and other ornamentation 30 cm from the facade which gives this unique appearance of lightness.
+The name to remember, however, is Erwin of Steinbach who had the idea of moving the sculptures, arches, colonnades, and other ornamentation 30 cm from the facade, which gives this unique appearance of lightness.